Madrid-Barça

 These so-called levers have also led to the emergence of other companies that have taken over Barça's assets on a long-term basis in exchange for short-term money.
 Sixth Street holds 25% of the television rights in La Liga for the next 25 years; Blaugrana Invest (a company affiliated with Socios.com), Vestigia, Hellgas, Aramark and Orpheus Media share 26.9% of the share capital of Barça Produccions (the club's audiovisual division) and 475 boxes.
 VIP The Camp Nou will be held by New Era Visionary Group and Forta Advisors Limited for 25 years.

 Romeu is clear about what Barça's future should be: "Our club must always belong to its members, its legitimate owner.
 And that's not at odds with good management and best practices.
 And without ever forgetting that we're talking about feelings and, therefore, everything is very emotional.
-This is just an ordinary business.
-This is where success comes in."
+It's not an ordinary, run-of-the-mill business.
+This, for me, is the problem with some people who are too academic.
+This can never succeed."

 The Sword of Damocles

 Is there any way to protect Barça's ownership model?
 "It's always under threat," responds Marc Duch, a financier close to Barça and a member of the Manifest Blaugrana group.
 He is also currently linked to Marc Ciria's working group, a potential presidential candidate.
 "There's always the sword of Damocles.
 We won't be short of potential buyers.
 And we won't be short of self-conscious Catalans who want to be a little more Real Madrid and a little less Barça," he predicts.
 "I believe Jan [Laporta] when he defends the ownership model.
-It's not his intention to alter it.
-But it could happen that we have no choice because we've gone all out.
-And if he feels the need to defend it, it's a bit like something that boasts about makes smoke."
+It's not his intention to change it.
+But it could happen that we have no choice because we've earned the right to go there."

 That's why Duch is critical of some of the decisions Laporta's board has made recently.
 "It's incompatible to boast about the ownership model and maintain virtual meetings.
-It's also incompatible to expel the fans from the stadium.
-It's also incompatible to admit that Goldman Sachs is the company that chooses the Camp Nou construction company.
-When so many things are out of alignment, either it's all marketing and you're fooling me."
+It's also incompatible to expel the cheerleading section from the stadium.
+It's also incompatible to acknowledge that Goldman Sachs is the company that chooses the Camp Nou construction company.
+When so many things are out of alignment, either it's all marketing and you're lying to me, or you have no shame at all," he asserts.
 The links between Barça and Madrid go far beyond the pitch.